meuCPD-Solucoes-Tecnologicas/nfs_transform/README.md

 python nf_complementares.py [source_folder] [target_folder] [base_folder]

+*The folder have to be the relative path*

 - `source_folder`: The folder containing the source files.
 - `target_folder`: The folder where the generated XML files will be saved.